What Is SushiSwap and How Does It Work?

 SushiSwap, a new entrant to the field, promised to change that.
 And over $1 billion worth of value locked into the protocol – only a few days after launch – suggests that many would be interested in this change.
 In this article, we’ll discuss the Uniswap fork that’s taking the crypto space by storm.

-What is SushiSwap?
+What Is SushiSwap?

 SushiSwap was launched in September 2020 by two anonymous developers called Chef Nomi and 0xMaki.
 It is one of the most popular Decentralized Applications (DApp) on the Ethereum blockchain.
 SushiSwap adopts the automated market-making (AMM) model for its decentralized exchange (DEX) protocol.
 Simply put, there is no order book on SushiSwap.
 Instead, the buying and selling of crypto are facilitated by smart contracts and the price is determined by an algorithm.